-Generic enablers for deterministic applications support (Considering also other protocols such as DETNET, profinet etc).

-Optimized routing for UE-UE time sensitive communication (e.g. leveraging the optimized routing specified for 5G-LAN)
+Optimized routing for UE-UE TSC communication (e.g. leveraging Ethernet link between UPFs/N6)

-Specific TSC related requirements needed for Audio-Visual Service Production.

 Exposure of network capability to support Time sensitive communication, more specifically deterministic services and Time synchronization.

+Consider the following aspects with lower priority:

+Specific TSC related requirements needed for Audio Visual Service Production.

 Any additional service requirement that is defined by SA1 (not covered as part of normative work in Stage 2/Rel-16).
 It is expected that the scope depending on Release 16 outcome.